 - 2 tsp. mayonnaise (not strictly Thai, but it helps keep the cakes moist, optional)

-- 1 3/4 cups panko (breadcrumbs, divided, or see end of recipe for gluten-free substitute)
+- 1 3/4 cups panko (breadcrumbs, divided, or see the end of the recipe for gluten-free substitute)

 - 1/2 tsp. garlic salt (or 1/4 tsp. salt)